 - See also: basic, tcp, udp, autohotkey, kixtart, thinbasic, visual-basic, winbatch, expect

-- I have 51 facts about AutoIt. what would you like to know? email me and let me know how I can help.
+- Have a question about AutoIt not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: